 Collaborating from start to finish with customers and suppliers is the basis of KeTech’s reputation.
 Really understanding the end goal AND all the obstacles that lie in the way of reaching it.
 With this approach, KeTech applies its wealth of knowledge and expertise to create genuinely bespoke solutions.

 Collaboration isn’t restricted; being open to learn from, and integrate with other systems is one of the things that makes KeTech unique.
 Having established working relationships with other industry providers means that KeTech is well placed to engage in collaborative innovation and confirm its position as an advocate of intelligence within the rail industry.

-We know that TOCs want to improve services, but to replace every piece of their communication or information systems in one go simply isn’t feasible or often affordable.
+We know that TOCs want to improve services, but replacing all their systems in one go isn’t feasible or affordable.
 KeTech understands the difficulties as well as the end-goal and provides solutions to fit within the parameters.
-Solutions which make new systems communicate with older ones and universal systems to make management of the information more streamlined and time efficient.
+Solutions which make new systems communicate with older ones.
+Universal systems to make management of the information more streamlined and time efficient.
 In fact, each KeTech system is scalable and can be added to over time.
 For example, a TOC could have a KeTech Passenger Information System and, in time, commission a CIS or add a C-DAS (Connected Driver Advisory System) to integrate into it.
-This scalability and integration provides consistent and more comprehensive information to passengers and operators whilst also offering a manageable improvement schedule without risk for the TOC.
+Scalability and integration provides consistent, comprehensive information to passengers and operators whilst also offering a manageable improvement schedule without risk for the TOC.

 At its core, KeTech sees customers as collaborators.
 Each contract is a partnership; a commitment to work together to ensure the best possible outcome for all.
 The best, intelligent technology, the most accurate, real-time information, the most informed journeys for operators, drivers and passengers.